-The Carriage House will be renovated to include improved lab and classroom space.
+The Carriage House includes improved lab and classroom space.
 The area in front of the Carriage House, which used to be a big open parking lot, was “greened up,” and now includes a rain garden filled and surrounded by native shrubs and wildflowers and a seating circle for students made from granite slabs removed from the stone wall when the entry was widened.

 Many energy-saving and -producing features are included as well; 19 kW of solar PV, LED outdoor lighting throughout campus, and new energy-efficient windows in the Visitor Center will significantly reduce our greenhouse gas footprint.